Power BI Vs Tableau: Difference and Comparison

 While you do not need to learn Excel before learning Tableau, having a basic understanding of Excel can be helpful when working with data in Tableau.

-7. Does Tableau require coding?
+7. Does Tableau have a future?

 Tableau has been a popular data visualization tool for many years and has established itself as a leader in the industry.
 It is widely used by businesses, organizations, and data professionals for creating interactive visualizations and dashboards.
 In addition, Tableau has been continually updating and improving its products and features to meet the changing needs of its users.